julienlargetpiet/minos_cipher/README.md

 Just as a Proof Of Concept

-This algorithm as 0 collision, but is not very secure for small data encryption and is not really fast for encrypting large data.
+This algorithm has 0 collision.